 - Disrupted school year: school suspension, expulsion, truancy or drop in grades

-- Problems with the law or court
+- Problems with the law, sometimes requiring court intervention

 - A parent is ‘walking on eggshells’ when speaking with the youth to avoid conflict